jonasseglare/janino-clojure-classloader/README.md

 Possibly add `:reload` at the end of the relevant `require`-forms so that sources are reimported (to prevent incompatibilities between different loaded versions of the same class).

+Use Leiningen profiles to have different `:jvm-opts` and `:java-source-paths` settings depending on whether we are working in the REPL or doing something else.

 ## How it is implemented

 The `DynamicClassLoader.java` file from the Clojure source repository is duplicated and tweaked in this repository at `src/java/clojure/lang/DynamicClassLoader.java`.
 It is tweaked in such a way that it also uses an instance of the JaninoSourceClassLoader to attempt to load and compile Java sources from disk.
 Every time we import a class, we also check if any file in the source directory has changed, and in that case we create a new instance of this class loader.